sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    itself can be retrieved from the ``get_enum`` method.
 Like a normal enum member, the ``EnumData`` plugin provides the ``name`` and ``value`` properties which return the name and value of the enum member, respectively.

+   .. rubric:: Initialization

+   Construct the node for the to enum member that is to be wrapped.

    .. py:attribute:: KEY_NAME
       :canonical: aiida.orm.nodes.data.enum.EnumData.KEY_NAME
       :value: 'name'